 8. Unauthorized Change Policy Objective To ensure that no unauthorized Changes occur within the environment, all Changes should adhere to the Change Management policies and procedures.
 Policy Scope This policy covers Changes that are being implemented.
 Functional Policy Changes that have not obtained the required approvals as stated within the Change Authorization Policy are considered unauthorized Changes.
 Unauthorized Changes are tracked and reported to senior management.
 An unauthorized Change results from any of the following: A Change not submitted for the associated Change.
 A Change does not follow the Change Authorization Policy, such as the required approval was not given at the workflow states defined within the Change Management procedures.
-The Change implementation started outside the scheduled deployment window.
+The Change is a large and trace at a fact of the case and the change is a state of the change of the cha The Change implementation started outside the scheduled deployment window.
 Note: Changes with implementation windows greater than 24 hours should include Change tasks for each calendar day associated with the Change.
 Enforcement Manual

 9. Emergency Change Policy Objective To enable Change Management to deal with Emergency Changes quickly, without having to sacrifice normal management controls.
 Policy Scope This policy covers all departments, customers, and vendors involved with making Changes to the IT infrastructure.
 The policy includes all IT changes to hardware, software, applications and services associated with the running, support, and maintenance of Mass General Brigham production and nonproduction environments.
-Functional Policy A Change will be considered to be a valid Emergency Change if one or more of the following applies: • The Change is required to resolve a Major incident/Crisis The Change is required to prevent a Major incident/Crisis The Change is required to prevent a Major incident/Crisis Note: The system automatically assigns a subtype of Emergency to any Change with less than 30 minutes or less of lead time (submittal time vs implementation time) or in the past.
+Functional Policy A Change will be considered to be a valid Emergency Change if one or more of the following applies: The Change is required to resolve a Major incident/Crisis The Change is required to prevent a Major incident/Crisis Note: The system automatically assigns a subtype of Emergency to any Change with less than 30 minutes or less of lead time (submittal time vs implementation time) or in the past.
 Emergency Changes are reviewed by the eCCB, a subset of the Change Control Board.
 Any Changes required to resolve a Major incident or Crisis must be submitted by the SME (subject matter expert) within 2 hours after resolution.
 Every Change must note the parent Major Incident ticket number (obtained from the Major Incident Manager).
-For Major and Significant Changes, approvals include: • Cl Owner ManagerDigital VP • eCCB For Minor Changes, approvals include: • Cl Owner ManagerDigital VP (email notification) eCCB (email notification) Note: During Freezes, all Changes also require Leadership approval .
-Minor Changes are subsequently reviewed by Change Management.
-Enforcement Technological (ServiceNow)
+For Major and Significant Changes, approvals include: For Minor Changes, approvals include: Enforcement Technological (ServiceNow)